Skip to content

 What does a mortgage broker do?

-A mortgage broker’s job is to find you a mortgage.
+A mortgage broker’s job is to find you a mortgage and make the application on your behalf.
 When you contact a mortgage broker, you’ll be asked about your financial situation, the property you want to buy (or remortgage), and the type of mortgage you want.

 The mortgage broker will then use this information to find mortgage deals that suit your needs.